firebase/genkit/docs/rag.md

 });
 ```

-Once configured, create a references for your index:
+Once configured, create references for your index:

 ```javascript
 import { devLocalIndexerRef, devLocalRetrieverRef } from '@genkit-ai/plugin-dev-local-vectorstore';